Thepchaiya Un-Nooh: 2017–18 season

-2018–19 season
+2018–19 season: first ranking title

 Un-Nooh's best showing in a ranking event for the first half of the 2018–19 snooker season was at the Northern Ireland Open, where he defeated Robert Milkins 4–0, Ross Muir 4–0, Chris Totten 4–1, and Robbie Williams 4–0 before meeting Mark Selby in the quarter-finals where he lost 5–3.
 Un-Nooh then secured his first ranking event title at the 2019 Snooker Shoot Out, beating Michael Holt with a break of 74.
 This came after he made the highest break in the tournament's history, 139, in the semi-finals to beat Jamie Clarke.
 He secured a £32,000 prize and became the second player from Thailand to win a ranking event.
 He once again qualified for the World Championship, recording victories over Johnathan Bagley, Mark Joyce and Joe O'Connor.
 He was drawn against eventual champion Judd Trump in the first round, and lost 10–9 in a classic match, despite being 6–3 up and having a chance to win in the deciding frame.